NovatecConsulting/react-workshop/src/jsx.md

 # JSX

-JSX is a syntax extension to JavaScript that enables declarative way to build UI components.
+JSX is a syntax extension to JavaScript that enables a declarative way to build UI components.
 It is transformed into valid JavaScript.

 You can write markup directly inside JavaScript.